French journalist missing after Colombia FARC battle

 The FARC, which has kidnapped thousands of civilians over the decades to help pay for weapons, food and uniforms, is classified as a terrorist group by the United States and the European Union.

-(Additional reporting by Daniel Flynn and Sophie Loet in Paris; Editing by Bill Trott and Stacey Joyce)
+(Additional reporting by Daniel Flynn and Sophie Loet in Paris; Editing by Bill Trott)